 Of course, if no one is paying attention to your message because you haven’t promoted it well, you’ll find yourself in trouble.
 Customers won’t flock to you, which is essentially the dream.
 Thus, diversify your marketing strategies.

-You can use social media, invest in advertising materials or even use other external publications to boost your brand exposure.
+You can use social media, invest in promotional products or even use other external publications to boost your brand exposure.
 Whatever you can do — do it.